Ayurveda Basics

 What is Panchakarma?

-The Panchakarma cure is indicated to balance major health imbalances.
-It is important to understand that a Panchakarma treatment is not a wellness treatment or a more preventative 'gentle' Ayurveda treatment.
-Although it's a tempting thought, a Panchakarma cure When combining an experiential wellness holiday, you should consider what you want and what you expect.
-If you would rather combine an “active” pleasure and wellness holiday with nice trips, a simple one would probably be preventive Ayurveda treatment the right choice.
+A Panchakarma treatment is indicated for balancing more significant health imbalances.
+It is important to understand that a Panchakarma cure is not a wellness treatment or a mild, preventive form of Ayurveda therapy.
+Although it may seem tempting to combine a Panchakarma program with a leisure-oriented wellness holiday, one should carefully consider what one actually wants and expects.
+If the goal is a more “active” enjoyment- and wellness-oriented vacation with excursions, then a simple preventive Ayurveda treatment would likely be the more suitable choice.

 Panchakarma kitchen

-In addition to these general guidelines for Ayurvedic, constitutional eating, there are other components to consider as part of an Ayurvedic Panchakarma treatment.
+In addition to the general guidelines for Ayurvedic, constitution-appropriate nutrition, there are further specific aspects to consider during a Panchakarma treatment.

-A Panchakarma diet consists primarily of Ayurvedic light foods, i.e. vegetables, mung cheese and light grains (rice).
-Animal foods, dairy products, raw foods or salads, as well as sumptuous desserts are avoided.
-Hot spices and sour fruits (such as pineapples) are also not part of this spa diet.
+A Panchakarma diet primarily consists of light Ayurvedic foods such as vegetables, mung dal, and easily digestible grains like rice.
+Animal products, dairy products, raw foods or salads, as well as rich desserts, are avoided.
+Spicy seasonings and sour fruits (e.g., pineapple) are also not included in this cleansing diet.

-If there are serious indications, very simple and monotonous food (e.g. kitchari or vegetable curry) is recommended to relieve the metabolism.
-Drinking ghee also falls into this category in India.
+In cases of more serious indications, a very simple and monotonous diet (e.g., kitchari or vegetable curry) is recommended to relieve the metabolic system.
+In India, even the consumption of ghee is sometimes included in this category.

-This Panchakarma diet is also recommended during the cleansing week (first week of treatment), as part of a simple preventive Ayurveda treatment.
-After that, during the set-up phase, you can gradually move on to general Ayurvedic diet.
+This type of Panchakarma diet is also recommended during the cleansing week (the first week of treatment) within a simple preventive Ayurvedic program.
+Afterwards, during the rebuilding phase, a gradual transition back to a general Ayurvedic diet is made.

 Ayurveda treatment from a biochemical point of view